 Specifically, Building Block 2 "reflects a glide path of increases" in gas utilization over an "interim period" from 2022 until full implementation in 2030.
 80 Fed.
 Reg. at 64,797-98.
 This glide path represents a conservative assessment of generation-shifting ability from steam to gas units over time, based on historical data.
-See id. at 64,798 & Table 7; Mitigation TSD 3-11-3-15 & nn.25-28, JA004042-50.
+See id. at 64,798 & Table 7; Mitigation TSD 3-11-3-15 & nn.25-28, JA.

 Petitioners suggest that EPA should have attributed historical gas-fired generation growth rates primarily to "construction of new units" rather than increased utilization of existing ones.
 Pet.
 Record Br.
-28-29.107 But the data support EPA's analysis.
+28-29.103 But the data support EPA's analysis.
 In 2012, for example, net gas-fired generation increased approximately 22% over 2011, while the gas fleet's total capacity rose just 3%.
-Mitigation TSD 3-11-3-13 & Tables 3-3 & 3-4, JA004042-44.
+Mitigation TSD 3-11-3-13 & Tables 3-3 & 3-4, JA.
 Thus, the bulk of the increased generation in 2012 clearly came from existing, not new sources.
-Moreover, EPA conservatively used the rate of increased generation in this single year as a benchmark to determine feasible generation growth over ten years from 2012108 until interim compliance begins in 2022.
+Moreover, EPA conservatively used the rate of increased generation in this single year as a benchmark to determine feasible generation growth over ten years from 2012104 until interim compliance begins in 2022.
 80 Fed.
 Reg. at 64,798.
 And to determine each successive year's feasible generation growth until 2030, EPA used the average annual growth rate from 1990 to 2012, thus adding to the conservatism of its approach.
 Id.
-Accordingly, it was reasonable for
+Accordingly, it was reasonable for EPA to conclude that existing gas units had "demonstrated the ability for a quick shift in generation patterns in response to market or economic drivers," Mitigation TSD 3-11, JA, and to develop conservative parameters defining such units' further generation growth potential.

-107 Petitioners also erroneously assert that EPA failed to account for "the eventual deterioration and retirement of existing units."
+103 Petitioners also erroneously assert that EPA failed to account for "the eventual deterioration and retirement of existing units."
 Id. at 27.
-EPA specifically considered the age of the existing gas fleet, observing that the bulk of it (over 80% of existing capacity) has come online in the last 15 years.
-Mitigation TSD 3-7 & Table 3-1, JA004038.
-Overall, "the existing fleet is relatively young."
-Id.; see also Documentation for EPA Base Case v.5.13 Using the Integrated Planning Model 8-14, EPA-HQ-OAR-2013-0602-0212 (EPA assumed 30-year useful life for gas plants), JA002357.
+EPA specifically considered the age of the existing gas fleet, observing that the bulk of it (over 80% of existing (Footnote Continued ...)